Frau liebkost ihren Beagle und gibt Zeolith für Hunde ins Hundefutter als Hausmittel für ein glänzendes Fell

 ❓4.
 What are typical signs of shedding?

 ❓7.
-Is zeolite useful during shedding?
+Is zeolite useful during shedding season?

 STEINKRAFT Zeolite for Dogs - Diarrhea in Dogs: Causes, Symptoms and Home Remedies